Corporate Governance: Supply Chain Sustainability Risk Analysis in Latvia

 • European Climate Law, 2021.

-The proposal for this directive aims to foster sustainable and responsible corporate behaviour.
+The proposal for this Directive aims to foster sustainable and responsible corporate behaviour.
 It applies to the company’s own operations, their subsidiaries and their value chains (direct and indirect established business relationships).
-The companies will be required to identify and, where necessary, prevent, end, or mitigate adverse impacts of their activities on human rights and on the environment.
-Among others, the proposed consequences are to impose an obligation to cease all business relationships, that might contribute, e.g., to the exploitation of workers or pollution, or biodiversity loss.
+The companies will be required to identify and, where necessary, prevent, end or mitigate adverse impacts of their activities on human rights and on the environment.
+Among other, the proposed consequences are to impose an obligation to cease all the business relationships, which, for example, might contribute to the exploitation of workers or pollution, or biodiversity loss.
 In addition, the proposal makes all companies in scope liable for failure to comply with due diligence obligations.

 And, in addition, an important aspect of the draft is expanding the concept of parent company liability.
 Namely, the parent companies in EU will be liable for the corporate due diligence violations committed by their daughter companies anywhere on the globe.